Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 When I started cycling, I used a speedometer with this basic info to know what distance I rode, my average speed, etc.

-However, once I got engulfed by Strava and training, I wanted more and bought a bike computer to pair with my HR monitor, eventually, a power meter.
+However, once I became engulfed by Strava and training, I wanted more and bought a bike computer to pair with my HR monitor and, eventually, a power meter.

-Speedometers are suitable for beginners and casual riders who want a basic overview of their ride.
+Speedometers are suitable for beginners and casual riders who want a basic ride overview.
 To get more info about your ride (e.g., a comparison with other riders), you can use a Strava phone app.

 What Bike Computer Do Pro Cyclists Use?